-Most property investors are acutely aware of the housing crisis which Britain is currently facing and many, working in the private property marketplace, are exploring new ways of increasing accommodation supply for those who are most in need.
+Most property investors are acutely aware of the housing crisis which Britain facing and many, working in private property, are exploring new ways of providing accommodation for those who are most in need.
 Today, we look at what social value is and how it can be created within social and affordable property projects.

-- Part 10: What Does The Homelessness Reduction Bill Mean For Landlords?
+- What Does The Homelessness Reduction Bill Mean For Landlords?

 When Does Your Property Project Qualify As A Social Housing Investment?